Saturday, 2 July 2005

 The days have passed quickly in Bibione.
 Tomorrow we shall go back to Bologna, even if I don't start working till Wednesday 29th June.

-Writing three blogs (in English, Hindi and Italian) has been impossible and I decided to give precedence to the blog in Hindi.
-I have written it in unicode even if because of the Italian keyboard, I am unable to write 'e' and some other signs.
+Updating my three blogs (in English, Hindi and Italian) has been impossible in these days, because I was feeling lazy, so I decided to give precedence to the blog in Hindi because that gives me an opportunity to practice writing in Hindi on my computer.
+I have written it in unicode on Takhti even if because of the Italian keyboard, I am unable to write 'e' and some other signs.

-Long walks along the sea, lot of sun, some swimming in the sea and some reading, that can be the summary of these holidays.
+Long walks along the sea, a lot of sun, some swimming in the sea and some book-reading - my holidays can be summarised in these few activities.
 I have turned darker and hopefully leaner in these days, though I am afraid to go and check my weight on the weighing machine!

 Fortunately it is still not very hot but Bologna would be hotter and more humid.